Murdered teen Debanhi Escobar was seen entering motel where her body was found alone

 Mexican woman’s body found in cistern after her haunting last photo went viral

-Debanhi Escobar, the Mexican teenager whose decomposed body was found in a water tank at a motel last week, was seen walking into the hotel by herself, authorities have said.
+Debanhi Escobar, the Mexican teenager whose decomposed body was found in a water tank at a motel last week, was seen entering the hotel by herself, authorities have said.

 The 18-year-old walked into the Nueva Castilla motel at Escobedo in Mexico on the morning of 9 April, officials revealed on Sunday.